alakeldev/hi-task-me-app/README.md

 - The clone process should now begin.

 ## Credits

 ### Media

 The image for the start interface application was sourced from ["pinterest-website"](https://www.pinterest.com/pin/151715081184288287/) .

 - I have created a comprehensive reference to JavaScript and the Canvas 2D, which has greatly enhanced my understanding and application of these technologies.

   - [JavaScript](https://github.com/alakeldev/vanilla-dom-bom-oop-javascript-summarize-with-examples/blob/main/assets/js/script.js) .
   - [Canvas 2D](https://github.com/alakeldev/canvas-2d-summarize-with-examples/blob/main/assets/js/script.js) .

+## Mobile App Deployment

+### Converting Application With Cordova for ios